The Saint Constantine School Builds Houston’s First Natural Playground

 Natural playgrounds developed a global following in recent years as a way of combatting the obesity, boredom, and delayed social and physical development that plague today’s children.

 Many schools and municipal parks are seeking alternatives to the brightly-colored plastic playgrounds that have become popular in the last decade, in part because children are bored more quickly on equipment that has been designed with safety–rather than engagement–as the top priority.

 Unique elements of a natural playground include naturalistic materials (wood, sand, rocks, etc), an emphasis on varied terrain, and open-ended play features that allow children to use their imaginations freely.

 TSCS worked with The Natural Playgrounds Company (NPC), based out of New Hampshire, to design and construct the playground.
 School officials conducted interviews with students to determine interests and favorite ways to play, and then worked with NPC to complete a 30-page qestionnaire that identified the best playground elements to incorporate into the design.

 Finally, the playground also functions as an outdoor learning environment since it is a habitat for many species of local plants and creatures.
 Students directly engage with the resident insects, birds, and flowers as the seasons change, and teachers incorporate these encounters as supplements to classroom instruction, particularly in the sciences.

-TSCS has just completed its first academic year, with 115 students in grades PreK4 through twelfth grade.
+TSCS completes its first academic year this year, with 115 students ranging from PreK4 through college.
 Applications for the 2017-2018 school year are now open here.